How to Tell If an Image Is Real

 Why Traceable Origin Matters More Than Detection

-As long as images can be generated faster than they can be detected, detection will never be a reliable standard.
+Detection tools will always lag behind the systems they attempt to identify.
+As long as images can be generated faster than they can be reliably detected, detection alone cannot function as a dependable standard.

 How to Choose Real Images in an AI-Generated World

-To choose real images:
+To choose real photography responsibly:

-• source from known human creators
+• Source images from known human creators

-• use platforms with traceable origin
+• Use platforms that provide traceable origin and authorship

 Where to Find Ethical Imagery